-If you’re camping, in a recreational area, like hiking trails, camping, or any outdoor area when a boil water advisory is issued, it’s important to have the right information so you’ll know what to do.
+If you’re camping or using a recreational outdoor area during a boil water advisory, it’s important to know what to do.

-If you’re in the backcountry or if you can’t boil your water, learn other ways to make your drinking water safe:
+If you’re in the backcountry or you can’t boil your water, learn other ways to make your drinking water safe:

-Note: It’s important to follow the Owner’s Manual for disinfecting RV water storage tanks and for flushing of the RV water system.
-If the Owner’s Manual is not available, then follow the procedures below.
+It’s important to follow the owner’s manual for disinfecting RV water storage tanks and for flushing the RV water system.
+If you don’t have the owner’s manual, then follow the steps below.

-Some RV’s don’t have a water storage tank, but have a direct connection hook-up to a water supply.
-Here’s how to flush this type of RV water system may be flushed as follows:
+Some RVs don’t have a water storage tank, but they have a direct connection hookup to a water supply.
+Here’s how to flush this type of RV water system:

 Author: Environmental Public Health, Alberta Health Services